Irhamul1907093/NewsPaper_Laravel/README.md

-# NewsPaper_Laravel
-A dynamic and responsive newspaper website built using Laravel.
-This project provides an interactive platform for readers to access news articles and explore various categories.
-It demonstrates the use of Laravel's MVC architecture to efficiently manage content and user interactions.

 # Newspaper Website - Laravel

 A dynamic and responsive newspaper website built using the **Laravel** framework.
 This project provides an interactive platform for readers to access news articles, explore various categories, and engage with content.
 It demonstrates the use of **Laravel's MVC architecture** to efficiently manage content and user interactions.